cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/04-other-notations/other-notations.rst

 Most visual languages for data modeling derive in greater or lesser degree from Chen's notation or crow's foot notation, although alternatives exist.
 One popular alternative is the *unified modeling language* (UML).
 While UML is not specifically intended for database design, it has been adapted for the purpose.
 UML is especially applicable in more advanced settings involving inheritance hierarchies for entities.
 Chen's notation has also been extended for these settings.
 We do not cover inheritance in this book.

 All data modeling languages share certain commonalities, such as entities, attributes, keys, relationships, and cardinality ratios.
 Most have some notion of participation or minimum cardinality.
 The basic concepts are the same, but the notations vary.
-We give an overview of just the most common variations you are likely to encounter below.
+We give an overview of the most common variations you are likely to encounter below.

 Cardinality ratios and participation
 ------------------------------------